microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Update-MgBetaEntitlementManagementAccessPackage.md

               - `[RemediationScriptError <String>]`: Error output of the remediation script
               - `[RemediationState <RemediationState?>]`: Indicates the type of execution status of the device management script.
               - `[UserName <String>]`: Name of the user whom ran the device health script
+            - `[DeviceIdentityAttestationDetail <IMicrosoftGraphDeviceIdentityAttestationDetail>]`: Indicates the attestation status of the managed device
+              - `[(Any) <Object>]`: This indicates any property can be added to this object.
+              - `[DeviceIdentityAttestationStatus <DeviceIdentityAttestationStatus?>]`: Indicates the state of the anomaly.
+Eg: anomaly severity can be new, active, disabled, removed or other.
             - `[DeviceRegistrationState <DeviceRegistrationState?>]`: Device registration status.
             - `[DeviceType <DeviceType?>]`: Device type.
             - `[ExchangeAccessState <DeviceManagementExchangeAccessState?>]`: Device Exchange Access State.